tt-isv-org/scc/article-intro/README.md

 The `securityContext` object is used to request capabilities for both the pod and for all containers within in the pod.
 To be accepted, the capabilites must match what is allowed by the associated SCC.

+* **runAsUser: 1000** - requests that all containers in the pod will run as user ID 1000.
+* **runAsGroup: 3000** - request that all containers in the pod will run as group ID 3000.
+* **fsGroup: 2000** - requests that the owner for mounted volumes and files created in that volume will be set to GID 2000.
+* **capabilities** - requests that all containers in the pod can be allowed these capabilities.

 ## SCC Admission Process

-As shown in the workflow diagram above, when a user makes a pod request, OpenShift compares the capabilities requested by the pod against what the associated SCC allows.
+As described earlier, OpenShift compares the capabilities requested by the pod against what the associated SCC allows.

-When multiple SCCs are available to the user, OpenShift will prioritize them.
+But what happens when multiple SCCs are available?
+In this case, OpenShift will prioritize them.

 SCCs have a priority field that affects the ordering when a pod request is validated.
 A higher priority SCC is moved to the front of the set when sorting.
 When the complete set of available SCCs are determined they are ordered by: